 Possums as Beneficial Animals

 Contrary to popular belief, Possums are gentle and clean creatures.
-They sometimes growl, hit, or in some rare cases, bite, but they are not aggressive.
+They sometimes growl, hit, or, in some rare cases, bite, but they are not aggressive.
 They prefer to faint or play dead in dangerous situations than harm you.
-Due to their feeding habits of foraging in the garbage, they help to clean gardens and make them pests-free.
+Due to their feeding habits of foraging in the garbage, they help clean gardens and make them pest-free.
 Opossums balance the food web in the ecosystem by acting as natural pest controllers for gardens as they feed on garden pests such as small rodents, beetles, and insects.

 Possums are almost immune to snake venom.
 Thus, they control the snake population in urban areas by feeding on snakes.
 Research has found that the peptide found in possums can be used as an antivenom treatment.
 They can eliminate ticks and help fight against Lyme disease in houses.
 One possum can eat 4000 ticks in a season, fulfilling its role as a natural cleaner for household pests like ticks.